schaechinger/worldmarathonmajors/README.md

 # World Marathon Majors

-The Abbot World Marathon Majors is a series of the six largest city marathons in the world.
+The Abbott World Marathon Majors is a series of the six largest city marathons in the world.

 This repository contains backgrounds and color schemas for picture frames in